 Nutrition

-In the wild, the caribou diet consists of lichens, grasses, shrubs, and other vegetation.
-They forage seasonally, seeking out young flowering buds and new leaves to maximize nutritional value.
-The winter diet mainly consists of lichen, which is high in carbohydrates and low in protein.
+In their native range, the caribou diet consists of lichens, grasses, shrubs, and other vegetation.
+Depending on the season, they look for young flowering buds and new leaves to get the best nutrients.
+In the winter, they mainly eat lichen, which is high in carbohydrates but low in protein.

 At the zoo, our reindeer receive grain, alfalfa, hay, and browse as their regular diet.
 They sometimes will receive beet pulp or other novel foods when training.